krbuettner/krbuettner.github.io/_pages/about.md

 ## Recent News

-05-2022 I returned as a machine learning intern at GatherAI.
+05-2022 I am working this summer as a machine learning intern at GatherAI.

-09-2021 I enrolled in the Intelligent Systems Ph.D. program at the University of Pittsburgh.

-05-2021 I started a summer machine learning internship at GatherAI.

-04-2021 I defended my M.S. thesis titled "A Case Study in Practical Neuromorphic Computing: Heartbeat Classification on the Loihi Neuromorphic Processor".
-Thanks to NSF SHREC for the support!

 ### Check out Blog periodically for blog posts about AI books, cool apps of AI, or side projects!